Encephalitis is an inflammation (swelling and irritation) of the brain. In

 can cause lasting problem like learning disabilities, speech problems, memory loss,

 or lack of muscle control.
-Speech therapy, physical
+Speech

-therapy, or occupational therapy can help in these cases.
+therapy can help in these cases.

 How Long Does Encephalitis Last?